richaadgigi/stylexui/README.md

 ✔ **Comprehensive Documentation** – A well-structured, beginner-friendly guide to help you get started effortlessly and make the most out of StyleXui.

+✔ **JavaScript Enhancements** – Optional JavaScript for interactive components with smooth animations and behaviors.

 ---

 ## 📦 Installation